 The breakdown of costs is roughly as follows:

 Development of The New Audit Methodology for Electronic Public Tenders – roughly €150 000.
 The main variables affecting this cost are related to researching existing practices, drafting of the methodology and its adaption for the needs of the pilot in the Kyrgyz Republic .
 In this case, an additional cost was incurred because of the need of consultants in Europe to work with counterparts located in a different part of the world to gather best practices from Latin America countries and localise it for the Kyrgyz Republic.
-The costs of similiar projects in other countries could therefore vary considerably depending on the extent of localisation of the standard methodology needed.
+The costs of similar projects in other countries could therefore vary considerably depending on efforts required to localise the model methodology into the applicable standard.

 Development of the analytical tool for auditors – €100 000 – €150 000.
 The main factors influencing the cost are the underlying quality of the data, and the number of risk indicators and analytical dashboards to be developed.